-Let's face it.
-Halloween is not what it used to be.
-There are so many things to worry about on both sides of the door that it is a surprise that we even still celebrate the holiday.
-One of the many worries is food allergies which have seemed to proliferate in the past few decades along with the increasing research that shows just how bad processed sugar can be for the body.
-If you are still looking to celebrate, but want to skip handing out candy, here are a few ideas that will leave the kids and parents happy this Halloween.
+Food allergies have seemed to proliferate over the past few decades, and research continues to show just how bad processed sugar can be for the body.
+If you are still looking to celebrate, but you want to skip handing out candy, here are a few ideas that will leave both kids and parents happy this Halloween.

 - Small Party Toys

 - Temporary Tattoos

 - Crayons and Printouts

 You can't go wrong with small toys or trinkets for the kids.
 Plastic party favors are cheap and will last a lot longer than a piece of candy.

 I know my local dollar store has many different bags of Halloween-themed party favors, which makes it easy to mix it up.
 Be aware of the age range of the kids that tend to come by, as some smaller toys can be choking hazards for younger children.

 Try to say bubbles with a straight face; seriously, try it.
 There will not be a parent or child that is upset that you are handing out bubbles this Halloween.

 This is another product that you can buy in bulk from the dollar store or find online for cheap.
 With a little research, I bet you could even find bottles that are Halloween-themed.
 Hand out bubble-blowing kits, and I guarantee you'll see them in use don't he block in front of your house within minutes.

 Glow sticks, like bubbles, are something that makes the entire family happy.
 Kids will be more than happy to see that you are giving out glows sticks instead of candy this Halloween.